jlevers/selling-partner-api/README.md

 * `accessToken (string|null)`: An access token generated from the refresh token.
 * `accessTokenExpiration (int|null)`: A Unix timestamp corresponding to the time when the `accessToken` expires.
 If `accessToken` is given, `accessTokenExpiration` is required (and vice versa).
 * `$onUpdateCredentials (callable|Closure|null)`: A callback function to call when a new access token is generated.
 The function should accept a single argument of type [`SellingPartnerApi\Credentials`](https://github.com/jlevers/selling-partner-api/blob/main/lib/Credentials.php).
+* `$roleArn (string|null)`: If you set up your SP API application with an AWS IAM role ARN instead of a user ARN, pass that ARN here.

 ##### Configuration